Un1xG0d/StarStream/README.md

 ## Getting Started
 ### Configure Raspberry Pi
-Install [Raspbian](https://www.raspberrypi.com/software/) onto your Raspberry Pi.
+Install [Raspberry Pi OS Lite (64 bit)](https://www.raspberrypi.com/software/) onto your Raspberry Pi and configure the WiFi & SSH settings.

-After setup is complete, make sure to enable SSH with the `raspi-config` command.
+This is the headless mode without a GUI, which will make the system last longer on battery power.

 ### Install dependencies
 Install all required software with the commands: